Best Delonghi Coffee Machines

 • Dedicated water spout & automatic water delivery for Americano

-This is an integrated coffee grinder machine, nevertheless this doesn’t make it a bean to cup coffee brewing equipment.
-This is a common misconception which often leads to the Specialista and the very popular Sage Barista Express & Barista Pro ending up in bean to cup coffee brewing equipment categories.
+This is an integrated mill machine, but this doesn’t make it a bean to cup coffee machine.
+This is a common misconception which often leads to the Specialista and the extremely popular Sage Barista Express & Barista Pro ending up in bean to cup coffee machine categories.

 The La Tratoria